-Microwaves may be no larger than 0.9 cubic feet.
-Per the WV Fire Marshal, microwaves must be plugged directly into a wall outlet; extension cords and/or surge protectors cannot be used for microwaves.
+Students are permitted to bring microwaves.
+Microwaves may be no larger than 0.9 cubic feet and must be plugged directly into a wall outlet per Fire Marshal.

-Motor Vehicles/Parking
+Motor Vehicles and Parking

 All students who possess a valid driver's license are permitted to bring and park their personal vehicle on campus.
-Any motor vehicle brought to campus is required to be registered and the owner/primary driver is expected to obtain a numbered parking decal at the Business Office located on the second floor of the Administration Building.
+Any motor vehicle brought to campus is required to be registered and the owner/primary driver is expected to obtain a numbered parking decal at the Office of Public Safety located in the Rahall Technology Center.
 Parking decals are valid for one semester and must be revalidated for every semester that the vehicle is on-campus.
-Complete parking information is provided on the Vehicle Registration and Parking Regulations section of the Office of Public Safety website.
+Complete parking information is provided in the current edition of the Concord University Vehicle Registration and Parking Regulations Handbook.